NVIDIA/MatX/docs_input/api/io/read_npy.rst

 read_npy
 ========

-Read a NPY file into a tensor
+Read an NPY file into a tensor

 .. note::
    This function requires the optional ``MATX_ENABLE_FILEIO`` compile flag